A Simple Toy Model Bridging HTSR & Alpha-REQ

 Introduction

 Recent advances in deep learning theory have used spectral analysis as a tool to study generalization of neural networks.
 On one hand, we have Heavy-Tailed Self-Regularization (HTSR) theory, which analyzes a network’s weights to demonstrate that in well-trained networks, singular values of weights follow a power-law decay.
-On the other hand, $\alpha$-ReQ analyzes activations or features to show that high-quality representations also follow a specific spectral decay that correlates with generalization.
+If the powerlaw coefficient is less than 2, that signifies over-fitting.
+In contrast, powelaw coefficients between 2 and 4 signify a well generalised state and above 6 denotes under-trained weight.
+On the other hand, $\alpha$-ReQ analyzes activations or features to show that high-quality representations also follow a specific spectral decay that correlates with generalization, i.e., powerlaw fit of less than 1.5 denotes over-fitting while 1.5 to 2 denotes general features.

 While the two approaches are proposed and used separately, it is plain that properties of weights and features are coupled by design.
 Hence, this post explores the connection between HTSR and $\alpha$-REQ through fundamental linear algebra on a toy linear model $Y = XW$.